SethMMorton/natsort/docs/source/intro.rst

       - `fastnumbers <https://pypi.python.org/pypi/fastnumbers>`_ >= 0.7.1
       - `PyICU <https://pypi.python.org/pypi/PyICU>`_ >= 1.0.0

+:mod:`natsort` is a general utility for sorting lists *naturally*; the definition of "naturally" is not well-defined, but the most common definition is that numbers contained within the string should be sorted as numbers and not as you would other characters.
+If you need to present sorted output to a user, you probably want to sort it naturally.

-:mod:`natsort` was initially created for sorting scientific output filenames that contained floating point numbers in the names.
-There was a serious lack of algorithms out there that could perform a natural sort on `floats` but plenty for `ints`; check out
+:mod:`natsort` was initially created for sorting scientific output filenames that contained signed floating point numbers in the names.
+There was a lack of algorithms out there that could perform a natural sort on `floats` but plenty for `ints`; check out
 `this StackOverflow question <http://stackoverflow.com/q/4836710/1399279>`_